 Today, we’re going to jump in a little further than your average dictionary or thesaurus.
 Obviously, as business professionals, we are far less worried about the medical definition of noncompliance and much more concerned about how it relates to the business world.

 Today’s business owners have a wide array of concerns, the most primary concern is turning a profit and remaining successful.
 However, financial success is of little consequence if a government entity dissolves your company because you did not meet the legal requirements.

 We’ll discuss what non-compliance is and how it impacts small business owners.
 We’ll touch on “the bad,” outlining the consequences of non-compliance and what could happen if you don’t follow official rules for your industry.
 We’ll provide some business-specific examples and cases of non-compliance to clarify the issue further.
 And finally, we’ll give you some tips for avoiding non-compliance.

 What is corporate compliance?

-Corporate compliance involves adhering to a wide range of laws and standards designed to protect a business’ agents, employees and other stakeholders.
-From obeying safety guidelines, to following standards for payment of wages and pensions, businesses must comply with local, state and federal laws at all times.
+Corporate compliance involves adhering to a wide range of laws and standards designed to protect a business’s agents, employees, and other stakeholders, all while making sure the company acts appropriately.

-Because of the vast number of government guidelines for compliance, it can be easy for business owners to find themselves in violation, leaving their companies open to penalties and even dissolution.
+Because of the vast number of government guidelines for compliance, it can be easy for business owners to find themselves in violation.
+This means leaving their companies open to financial penalties, lawsuits, audits, and even dissolution.

-Having a complete and thorough understanding of corporate compliance is crucial to protecting your business in the years to come.
-Below are just a few areas of the law in which failing to comply can cost your business.
+Having a complete and thorough understanding of corporate compliance is crucial to protecting your business.
+Below are just a few areas of the law in which failing to comply can cost you your business.

 Example: The Department of Labor’s Wage and Hour Division (WHD) recently obtained a consent judgment of nearly $1 million to secure the payment of back wages from Manna, a restaurant chain operating in New York.